coverallsapp/coverage-reporter/README.md

-    -bPATH, --base-path=PATH         Path to the root folder of the project the coverage was collected in -fFILENAME, --file=FILENAME      Coverage artifact file to be reported, e.g. coverage/lcov.info (detected by default) -jFLAG, --job-flag=FLAG          Coverage job flag name, e.g. Unit Tests -p, --parallel                   Set the parallel flag.
+    -bPATH, --base-path=PATH         Path to the root folder of the project the coverage was collected in -fFILENAME, --file=FILENAME      Coverage artifact file to be reported, e.g. coverage/lcov.info (detected by default) -jFLAG, --job-flag=FLAG          Coverage job flag name, e.g. Unit Tests -cr=REF, --compare-ref=REF       Git branch name to compare the coverage with -cs=SHA, --compare-sha=SHA       Git commit SHA to compare the coverage with -p, --parallel                   Set the parallel flag.
 Requires webhook for completion (coveralls --done) -cf, --carryforward              Comma-separated list of parallel job flags -d, --done                       Call webhook after all parallel jobs (-p) done